gemstonejs/gemstone-artwork/README.md

 About
 -----

+Here you can find the following Gemstone artwork:

+- The Gemstone color palette in ColorSchemer (source) and CSS format.
+- The Gemstone icon in Adobe Illustrator (source) and PNG format.
-This is the Gemstone logo in black and white background and in various formats.
+- The Gemstone logo on black and white background in Adobe Illustrator (source) and SVG format.

 Copyright &amp; License
 -----------------------